sr/laptop/README.md

 This is the [Boxen][] project I use to setup my personnal Apple laptop.
-See also [sr/ansible-playbook-dev][ansible] for how I setup the remote machine which is where I do all of my development work these days.
+See also [sr/ansible-playbook-dev][ansible] for how I setup the remote machine where I do all of my development work these days.

 ```
 $ hostname -f